Mks110802/Geo_Hackathon/README.md

 ![image](![image](https://github.com/user-attachments/assets/c04cfcc9-7a13-4ef2-9bbb-717cfb17c83a)
 )

-* It embodies the fusion of cutting-edge technologies, seamlessly blending Retrieval Adversarial Generation (RAG) Pipeline with an unwavering commitment to accuracy and autonomy
+* It embodies the fusion of cutting-edge technologies, seamlessly blending the Retrieval-Augmented Generation (RAG) Pipeline with an unwavering commitment to accuracy and autonomy

-* LocoChat isn’t just a chatbot, it’s an enigma.
+* LocoChat isn’t just a chatbot; it’s an enigma.
 An AI sage that transcends the mundane, as it navigates the labyrinth of data with conjuration.

 **The Challenge:**